stefman69/Minatsuki-Pro-Drums-Plus/README.md

 This will allow you to use the drum kit as a keyboard output by running the main.py script, which will work with clone hero and many other rhythm games

-In a terminal that is opened by shift clicking in this folder, or alternatively just the default location of your terminal if you dropped the files there, run this script to start the keyboard output:
+In a terminal that is opened by shift+right clicking in the folder containg the original Minatsuki files, or alternatively just the default location of your terminal if you dropped the files there, run this script to start the keyboard output:

 `python main.py`